 The Downtown YMCA Early Childhood Center closes on the following holidays: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and the day after, Christmas Eve and Christmas Day.
-Occasionally we will close an additional day after a major holiday (i.e. the day after Christmas).
+Occasionally we will close an additional day after a major holiday if our attendance will be low and if the holiday falls on a weekend.
 Additionally, we will close on 2-4 days per year for teacher in-service and training days.
 These days will be determined well in advance and announced frequently.